x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/developing-sensitive-information-rule-packages-exchange-2013-help.md

 ### Affinity rules

 Affinity rules are targeted towards content without well-defined identifiers, for example Sarbanes-Oxley or corporate financial content.
-For this content no single consistent identifier can be found and instead the analysis requires determining if a collection of evidence is present.
+For this content, no single consistent identifier can be found and instead the analysis requires determining if a collection of evidence is present.
 Affinity rules do not return a count, instead they return if found and the associated confidence level.
 Affinity content is represented as a collection of independent evidences.
 Evidence is an aggregation of required matches within certain proximity.
 For Affinity rule, the proximity is defined by the evidencesProximity attribute (default is 600) and the minimum confidence level by the thresholdConfidenceLevel attribute.

 Affinity rules contains the id attribute for its unique identifier that is used for localization, versioning and querying.
 Unlike Entity rules, because Affinity rules do not rely on well-defined identifiers, they do not contain the IdMatch element.

-Each Affinity rule contains one or more child Evidence elements which define the evidence that is to be found and the level of confidence contributing to the Affinity rule.
+Each Affinity rule contains one or more child Evidence elements that define the evidence that is to be found and the level of confidence contributing to the Affinity rule.
 The affinity is not considered found if the resulting confidence level is below the threshold level.
 Each Evidence logically represents corroborative evidence for this "type" of document and the confidenceLevel attribute is the precision for that Evidence on the test dataset.

 Evidence elements have one or more of Match or Any child elements.
 If all child Match and Any elements match, the Evidence is found and the confidence level is contributed to the rules confidence level calculation.
 The same description applies to the Match or Any elements for Affinity rules as for Entity rules.